The greatest gift is the

 Gloria Taraniya Ambrosia

 Gloria Taraniya Ambrosia has been offering instruction in Theravada Buddhist teachings and practices since 1990.
-She is a student of the western forest sangha, the disciples of Ajahn Sumedho and Ajahn Chah, and is a Lay Buddhist Minister in association with Abhayagiri Buddhist Monastery in California.
-She served as resident teacher of the Insight Meditation Society in Barre, Massachusetts from 1996 through 1999.
-Taraniya teaches at the Barre Center for Buddhist Studies and at Dhamma centers in the United States.
+She is a student of the Western forest sangha, the disciples of Ajahn Sumedho and Ajahn Chah, and is a Lay Buddhist Minister in association with Abhayagiri Buddhist Monastery in California.
+She has served as resident teacher at the Insight Meditation Society in Barre, Massachusetts, taught many months at IMS's Forest Refuge, and served as a Core Faculty member at the Barre Center for Buddhist Studies.
+She co-authored Older and Wiser: Classical Buddhist Teachings on Aging, Sickness, and Death and has written numerous articles for the Insight Journal of the Barre Center for Buddhist Studies.

 Gregory Kramer